 - Avoid becoming dependent on them.
 Give them a few months to set up systems and train you or your staff.
 If you have to go back to them for every contract, website update, transaction or other issue, something is wrong (unless they are cheaper than in-house services, but this is rarely the case).

 - Work on your terms, not theirs.
-Some consultants want you to use their products – and they charge for it.
-This is often not necessary, may create more work and adds to the bottom line.
-Find providers that give useful advice, empower you and your staff and keep things simple.
-Again: if you’re not happy, change.
+Some consultants want you to use their products and their systems – and they will often charge for it.
+This is not always necessary, may create more work and adds to the bottom line.
+Look for useful advice that empowers you and your staff.
+Keep things simple.

 - Don’t accept higher fees because you’re a doctor or because a provider specialises in the health industry.
 As doctors we often think we’re special.
-This may be the case (not entirely convinced), but it doesn’t mean that you have to find providers that only service medical clients.
-When it comes to IT or tax or law, healthcare is not that different from other industries and it can be refreshing (and cheaper) to get advice from the outside.
+This may be the case (although I’m not entirely convinced), but it doesn’t mean that you have to find providers that only service medical clients.
+When it comes to IT or tax or law, healthcare is not that different from other industries.

 #3: Understand your business